wehlutyk/thesis/content/3-3-gistr-methods.md

 The experiment is available to subjects as a website, and passing it involves the following steps:

 * Welcome and sign up ([@fig:gistr-welcome;@fig:gistr-signup]),
-* Answering a preliminary questionnaire (@fig:gistr-questionnaire),
+* Answering a preliminary questionnaire (@fig:gistr-questionnaire),^[
-  ^[An early version of the experiment also included a word span test at this stage.
+  An early version of the experiment also included a word span test at this stage.
   However, similarly to the age of subjects that we collect in the questionnaire, this data turned out to not be relevant in the analyses.
   The magnitude of transformations depends far more on the conscientiousness of subjects, and this non-trivial test was later removed during one of the frontend rewrites.
   ]